debabadajena/women-safety/README.md

 We have also used the pulse sensor, to measure the pulse rate and can be seen when you click on the pulse button.
 (Make necessary changes in the backend)
 # 2
-We used Alexa developer platform to use our own intents to trigger any Alexa integrated device.
+(a) We used Alexa developer platform to use our own intents to trigger any Alexa integrated device.
-# 3
-We have used Google Assistant, IFTTT and ADAFRUITS platform with the ESP to send the real-time location (you can use the ESP with UBIDOTS to send your location or use an additional GSM/GPS module) which shall be triggered by voice with some specific keywords (I have used IN DANGER) and then it shall send your location to the number you provide.
+(b) We have used Google Assistant, IFTTT and ADAFRUITS platform with the ESP to send the real-time location (you can use the ESP with UBIDOTS to send your location or use an additional GSM/GPS module) which shall be triggered by voice with some specific keywords (I have used IN DANGER) and then it shall send your location to the number you provide.
 Note: Connect with your app or a site for sending the messages.